luminous-software/time-savers/README.md

 ---

-- If you **like** this extension, please show your support by giving a quick review.
+- If you **like** this extension, please show your support by rating or reviewing it.
-It only takes a couple of seconds seconds.
+It only takes a couple of seconds.

 - *If for some reason you **didn't like** it, or have any **suggestions** for improving it, just let me know via the **Q&A** section.*